 From 1935 onwards, Manilla developed into one of the foremost wool and sheep producing districts in New South Wales, due mainly to the merino flock sheep ewe competition conducted by the Upper Manilla Agricultural Bureau for several years; the Manilla Show; and the Manilla Ram sales.
 These all had a vital effect in breeding better types of sheep and producing higher class wool.
 The land around was well suited to the production of long wool sheep and fat lambs.

 Lincoln Ewe c.1931

 By 1939, Manilla had become the 'premier stock selling centre in the north of New South Wales with the largest and most up-to-date set of stockyards north of Sydney.'
 Three-quarters of a million sheep were sold here between March and December 1939 - a record for any one office in Australia, outside the capital cities.
-Over 100,000 of these were sold in Queensland and total sales averaged over 3,200 per day.
+Over 100,000 of these were sold to Queensland buyers and total sales averaged over 3,200 per day.
 The good years would continue on for another decade or so.
 Within one week in February, 1949, the turnover from stock sales at Manilla yards exceeded £60,000, one sale of sheep realising £49,600.